ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  CONTRIBUTIONS  DURING  THE PROSPECTIVE SERVICE OF SUCH MEMBER WHICH WILL COVER THE LIABILITY OF THE RETIREMENT SYSTEM FOR  SUCH  EXTRA  PENSIONS.
- UPON APPROVAL OF THE COMPTROLLER, SUCH ADDITIONAL CONTRIBUTIONS SHALL BE CERTIFIED BY HIM OR HER TO THE CHIEF FISCAL OFFICER OR THE PARTICIPATING EMPLOYER.
-THE  AMOUNT THEREOF SHALL BE INCLUDED IN THE ANNUAL APPROPRI- ATION OF THE PARTICIPATING EMPLOYER.
+ UPON APPROVAL OF THE COMPTROLLER, SUCH ADDITIONAL CONTRIBUTIONS SHALL BE CERTIFIED  BY SUCH MEMBER TO THE CHIEF FISCAL OFFICER OR THE PARTICIPAT- ING EMPLOYER.
+THE AMOUNT THEREOF SHALL BE INCLUDED IN THE ANNUAL  APPRO-
+ A. 7601--B  3

+ PRIATION OF THE PARTICIPATING EMPLOYER.
 SUCH AMOUNT SHALL BE PAID ON THE WARRANT OF THE CHIEF FISCAL OFFICER OF THE PARTICIPATING EMPLOYER TO THE PENSION ACCUMULATION FUND OF THE RETIREMENT SYSTEM.
-  (E)  IN  COMPUTING  THE TWENTY YEARS OF COMPLETED SERVICE OF A MEMBER, FULL CREDIT SHALL BE GIVEN FOR MILITARY SERVICE AS DEFINED  IN  SUBDIVI-
+  (E)  IN  COMPUTING  THE TWENTY YEARS OF COMPLETED SERVICE OF A MEMBER, FULL CREDIT SHALL BE GIVEN FOR MILITARY SERVICE AS DEFINED  IN  SUBDIVI- SIONS  TWENTY-NINE-A  AND  THIRTY  OF  SECTION THREE HUNDRED TWO OF THIS CHAPTER.
- A. 7601--A  3

- SIONS  TWENTY-NINE-A  AND  THIRTY  OF  SECTION THREE HUNDRED TWO OF THIS CHAPTER.
-  (F)  EVERY  MEMBER PARTICIPATING ON THE BASIS OF THIS SECTION SHALL BE SEPARATED FROM THE SERVICE ON THE LAST DAY OF THE  CALENDAR  MONTH  NEXT SUCCEEDING  THE CALENDAR MONTH IN WHICH HE OR SHE ATTAINS AGE SIXTY-TWO, PROVIDED, HOWEVER, THAT SUCH A MEMBER WHO ATTAINED THE AGE OF  SIXTY-TWO BEFORE HIS OR HER EMPLOYER ELECTED TO MAKE THE BENEFITS PROVIDED BY THIS SECTION  AVAILABLE  TO  HIM  OR HER, OR WHO ATTAINS THE AGE OF SIXTY-TWO WITHIN ONE MONTH AFTER HIS OR HER EMPLOYER MAKES  SUCH  BENEFITS  AVAIL- ABLE,  TO  BE  ELIGIBLE  FOR  A  PENSION COMPUTED IN ACCORDANCE WITH THE PROVISIONS OF THIS SECTION, SHALL BE SEPARATED FROM THE  SERVICE  WITHIN THREE MONTHS AFTER HIS OR HER EMPLOYER MAKES SUCH BENEFITS AVAILABLE.
+  (F) EVERY MEMBER PARTICIPATING ON THE BASIS OF THIS SECTION  SHALL  BE SEPARATED  FROM  THE  SERVICE ON THE LAST DAY OF THE CALENDAR MONTH NEXT SUCCEEDING THE CALENDAR MONTH IN WHICH SUCH MEMBER  ATTAINS  AGE  SIXTY- TWO,  PROVIDED,  HOWEVER,  THAT  SUCH  A  MEMBER WHO ATTAINED THE AGE OF SIXTY-TWO BEFORE SUCH MEMBER'S EMPLOYER ELECTED  TO  MAKE  THE  BENEFITS PROVIDED  BY  THIS  SECTION AVAILABLE TO SUCH MEMBER, OR WHO ATTAINS THE AGE OF SIXTY-TWO WITHIN ONE MONTH AFTER  SUCH  MEMBER'S  EMPLOYER  MAKES SUCH  BENEFITS  AVAILABLE,  TO  BE  ELIGIBLE  FOR  A PENSION COMPUTED IN ACCORDANCE WITH THE PROVISIONS OF THIS SECTION, SHALL BE SEPARATED  FROM THE  SERVICE WITHIN THREE MONTHS AFTER SUCH MEMBER'S EMPLOYER MAKES SUCH BENEFITS AVAILABLE.
   (G) THE PROVISIONS OF THIS SECTION SHALL BE CONTROLLING  NOTWITHSTAND- ING ANY OTHER PROVISION OF THIS ARTICLE TO THE CONTRARY.
   (H)  THE  BENEFITS  OF  THIS  SECTION SHALL BE AVAILABLE ONLY TO THOSE MEMBERS WHOSE EMPLOYER ELECTS TO PROVIDE SUCH  BENEFITS  BY  ADOPTING  A RESOLUTION OR LOCAL LAW TO SUCH EFFECT AND FILING A CERTIFIED COPY THER- EOF WITH THE COMPTROLLER.
-  (I) THE BENEFITS PROVIDED BY  THIS  SECTION  SHALL  BE  PAYABLE  TO  A MEMBER,  UNLESS AT THE DATE OF RETIREMENT SUCH MEMBER WOULD OTHERWISE BE ENTITLED TO A GREATER BENEFIT UNDER OTHER PROVISIONS OF THIS CHAPTER HAD HE OR SHE WITHDRAWN FROM THIS SECTION, IN WHICH EVENT SUCH GREATER BENE- FITS SHALL BE PAYABLE.
+  (I)  THE  BENEFITS  PROVIDED  BY  THIS  SECTION  SHALL BE PAYABLE TO A MEMBER, UNLESS AT THE DATE OF RETIREMENT SUCH MEMBER WOULD OTHERWISE  BE ENTITLED TO A GREATER BENEFIT UNDER OTHER PROVISIONS OF THIS CHAPTER HAD SUCH  MEMBER  WITHDRAWN  FROM  THIS SECTION, IN WHICH EVENT SUCH GREATER BENEFITS SHALL BE PAYABLE.
   § 563.
 ADDITIONAL PENSION BENEFIT FOR MEMBERS OF OPTIONAL TWENTY  YEAR RETIREMENT  PLAN.
 (A)  A  PARTICIPATING  EMPLOYER WHICH HAS ELECTED, OR WHICH ELECTS TO PROVIDE THE BENEFITS OF THE OPTIONAL TWENTY YEAR RETIRE-